Reolink - Be Prepared, Be Reolink

 They're also helpful in recording any accidents or incidents while driving, which can be beneficial if you ever need to file an insurance claim.

-• Good footage quality: Many security cameras record footage in clear high definition or 4K quality.
+• Good footage quality: Many car security cameras record footage in clear high definition or 4K quality.
 This lets you see what is going on around your car much better.
 The footage can also be used as evidence in crimes or for insurance claims.
 Some security cameras can capture a car's licence plate number clearly and sharply even at night.

 • Round-the-clock surveillance: Security cameras can provide surveillance for very long periods, although it depends on the availability of power supply.